Django apps.py: Complete Guide to AppConfig, Startup Logic, and Best Practices

 We have a full article, explaining Django Enterprise Structure: Organize Enterprise-Scale Projects

-Name must match Python path.
+The name specified in apps.py must match the Python path.

 label